Jump directly to main navigation Jump directly to content Jump to sub navigation

 Haplo Group

-Our research focusses on estimating a population's demography from ancient DNA data (aDNA).
-We are particularly interested in
+Our research focusses on estimating population and social structure from DNA data.
+We are interested in

-1. Developing new computational methods for analyzing aDNA.
-Specifically, we work on pushing powerful haplotype-based methods towards the low sequencing coverage regime typical for aDNA.
+1. Developing computational methods for analyzing ancient DNA (aDNA).
+We work on pushing haplotype-based methods towards the low sequencing coverage regime typical for aDNA.

-2. Population Genetic analysis of aDNA sequenced at our institute and elsewhere.
-A special focus is on data from the ancient Mediterranean generated via MHAAM (Max Planck – Harvard Research Center for the Archaeoscience of the Ancient Mediterranean).
+2. Population Genetic analysis of aDNA produced at MPI-EVA and elsewhere.
+One special focus is on data from the ancient Mediterranean generated via MHAAM (Max Planck – Harvard Research Center for the Archaeoscience of the Ancient Mediterranean).

 Identity by Descent segments in ancient DNA